 ACS highlights Two Chemistry Faculty for performance-Enhancing Drug detection Method

 Dr Christopher Chouinard and his collaborator Dr Roberto Peverati are pioneering a new ion mobility-mass spectrometry (IM-MS) method, making it more challenging for athletes to hide doping compounds.
-As announced by the American Chemical Society, the Florida Tech researchers successfully applied IM-MS to steroids and banned glucocorticoids in urine and are now using machine learning methods to predict new illicit steroids.
-Dr Chouinard's press session with ACS may be viewed online.
+As announced by the American Chemical Society on 5 April 2021, the Florida Tech researchers successfully applied IM-MS to steroids and banned glucocorticoids in urine and are now using machine learning methods to predict new illicit steroids.

 Senior Chemistry Student Receives Two Awards